January 24, 2020 – January 3, 2021

 Milky Tree Frogs

-Also featured in EXTINCTION will be a Common Octopus!
-Watch this spectacular creature master disguises in our very own tank.
-Once you’re acquainted, make sure to enter our contest to name our new tentacled friend!
+Also featured in EXTINCTION was a Common Octopus!
+Audiences watched this spectacular creature master disguises in our very own tank.
+Once they were acquainted, they entered our contest to name our new tentacled friend!

 Check out our Education Programs that relate to EXTINCTION!